 Tahr are a wonderfully magnificent animal that many people dream of traveling to New Zealand to hunt.
-Stopping DOC and the government from culling the tahr is not just about hunting, it’s about protecting a species from going extinct and maintaining a population that brings a lot to our little country.
+Stopping DOC and the government from culling the tahr is not just about hunting.
+It’s about protecting a species from going extinct and maintaining a population that brings a lot to our little country.
 From creating jobs for thousands of people to drawing tourists; from putting money back into our economy to putting meat on our tables.
-Tahr mean a lot to, not only to myself but every person around me.
+Tahr mean a lot to, not only to myself but to every person around me.
 They aren’t just another animal.
-They are the kings of our mountains.
-They are a magnificent animal that can go places no human should ever go.
+They are the kings of our mountains and are magnificent animals that can go places no human should ever go.

 New Zealand citizens are calling for help from everywhere to help save the tahr.
 If we don’t stand up now we will lose them forever and our little country will not be the same.

 Give to Help Save Our Tahr